homemade turkey stew recipe

-This homemade turkey dog food recipe is a hearty and balanced stew with fresh ingredients.
+This homemade turkey dog food recipe is a hearty stew with fresh ingredients.
 This recipe uses ground turkey, beef liver and kidney, sweet potato and green beans.

 We have kept this dog food recipe grain free but added a few other ingredients when serving.
 These can be changed or omitted, depending upon your own dog’s needs.